Frisian nationalism: Modern day

 Frisians are recognised as a distinct national minority in Germany, but not the Netherlands.
 In the Dutch province of Friesland, the West Frisian language is spoken by around 74% and understood by around 94% of the inhabitants.
 Moreover, it is mandatory for provincial children to learn the language.
 Overall, the West Frisian language has around 470,000 speakers as of 2001, and is recognised as a regional language in the Netherlands.
 The Frisian language continuum has fared far worse in German Frisia where they form a minority of the worldwide native speakers of Frisian languages, although exact numbers vary relatively widely.

 Despite the modern survival of the West Frisian language in Friesland, use of Frisian in church services has remained controversial as late as the 1980s, and approval from local consistories has been needed to utilise the language in hymns and sermons.

 In modern times, Frisian nationalism has, as with other nationalisms, been expressed through tourism and the commodification of tangible cultural heritage.
 Friesland provincial planners have promoted "typical Frisian sporting event[s]" such as cargo ship regattas and pole jumping and bolstered these with Frisian flags and 'signal' words.

 Political groups

 Transnational

 The Interfrisian Council was founded in 1956 in order to represent the interests of all regions of Frisia across both Germany and the Netherlands.

 Netherlands

 The Frisian National Party was founded in 1962 and supports greater regional autonomy for Frisians in the Netherlands.

 Groep fan Auwerk, on the other hand, goes one step further in advocating for an independent Frisian nation-state.

 Germany

 The South Schleswig Voters' Association was founded in 1948 and advocates for both the Frisian and Danish minorities of the state of Schleswig-Holstein in Germany.

-Die Friesen was founded much later, in 2007, and advocates for the self-determination of Germany's Frisian minority.
+Die Friesen was founded much later, in 2007, and advocated for the self-determination of Germany's Frisian minority until its dissolution in 2023.